A

 antepenultimate (adjective)

 Last but two in a series; third last.
-(OD)
+(NOA)

 antitheism (noun) sometimes anti-theism

 Opposition to belief in the existence of a god or gods.
-(OD)
+(NOA)

 antitheist: One opposed to belief in the existence of a god.

-Christopher Hitchens: “I'm not even an atheist so much as I am an antitheist; I not only maintain that all religions are versions of the same untruth, but I hold that the influence of churches, and the effect of religious belief, is positively harmful.”
-Letters to a Young Contrarian, 2001
+Note: From Christopher Hitchens: “I'm not even an atheist so much as I am an antitheist; I not only maintain that all religions are versions of the same untruth, but I hold that the influence of churches, and the effect of religious belief, is positively harmful.”
+(Letters to a Young Contrarian, 2001).

 aphorism (noun)

-A pithy observation that contains a general truth, such as, “if it ain’t broke, don’t fix it.”
-(OD)
+A pithy observation that contains a general truth, such as, if it ain’t broke, don’t fix it.
+(NOA)

 A general truth, or astute observation expressed in a concise, pithy, and witty manner.
 (WN)